-Moses and Aaron were from the tribe of Levi:
+Moses and Aaron were both from the tribe of Levi:

-Exodus 2:1: "And there went a man of the house of Levi, and took to wife a daughter of Levi.

-2 And the woman conceived, and bare a son: and when she saw him that he was a goodly child, she hid him three months.

-3 And when she could not longer hide him, she took for him an ark of bulrushes, and daubed it with slime and with pitch, and put the child therein; and she laid it in the flags by the river's brink."
+Exodus 2:1-3: "And there went a man of the house of Levi, and took to wife a daughter of Levi.
+And the woman conceived, and bare a son: and when she saw him that he was a goodly child, she hid him three months.
+And when she could not longer hide him, she took for him an ark of bulrushes, and daubed it with slime and with pitch, and put the child therein; and she laid it in the flags by the river's brink."

-This is why it is called the Levitical priesthood - all priests were of the tribe of Levi.
-However, not everyone in the tribe of Levi was a priest; that right was reserved strictly for the descendents of Aaron.
-The rest of the tribe was charged with ministering to the priests and keeping up the tabernacle:
+All priests are from the tribe of Levi, which is why it's called the Levitical priesthood.
+However, not everyone in the tribe of Levi was a priest.
+The only people who could be priests were the direct descendants of Aaron.
+The rest of the tribe of Levi was charged with ministering to the priests and maintaining the tabernacle:

-Leviticus 18:1: "And the Lord said unto Aaron, Thou and thy sons and thy father's house with thee shall bear the iniquity of the sanctuary: and thou and thy sons with thee shall bear the iniquity of your priesthood.

-2 And thy brethren also of the tribe of Levi, the tribe of thy father, bring thou with thee, that they may be joined unto thee, and minister unto thee: but thou and thy sons with thee shall minister before the tabernacle of witness.

-3 And they shall keep thy charge, and the charge of all the tabernacle: only they shall not come nigh the vessels of the sanctuary and the altar, that neither they, nor ye also, die."
+Leviticus 18:1-3: "And the Lord said unto Aaron, Thou and thy sons and thy father's house with thee shall bear the iniquity of the sanctuary: and thou and thy sons with thee shall bear the iniquity of your priesthood.
+And thy brethren also of the tribe of Levi, the tribe of thy father, bring thou with thee, that they may be joined unto thee, and minister unto thee: but thou and thy sons with thee shall minister before the tabernacle of witness.
+And they shall keep thy charge, and the charge of all the tabernacle: only they shall not come nigh the vessels of the sanctuary and the altar, that neither they, nor ye also, die."

-As we can see, only the descendents of Aaron were allowed to minister as priests and perform sacrifices.
+Only the descendants of Aaron were allowed to minister as priests and perform sacrifices.
 The priesthood was of the tribe of Levi and the line of Aaron.
-If you were not of the tribe of Levi and a descendent of Aaron, you could not be a priest.
+If you weren't of the tribe of Levi and a descendant of Aaron then you couldn't be a priest.